Jing Huang, Ph.D.

 Bethesda, MD 20892-4258

-To achieve our goals, we use various classical and cutting-edge techniques including molecular biology (such as CRISPR), biochemistry (e.g., proteomics), mouse genetics, genomics (e.g., ChIP-seq and RNA-seq), and systems biology.
+Methods: To achieve our goals, we use various classical and cutting-edge techniques including molecular biology (such as CRISPR), biochemistry (e.g., proteomics), mouse genetics, genomics (e.g., ChIP-seq and RNA-seq), and systems biology.

 Dr. Huang received his BS in Biochemistry from Peking University.
 He studied the estrogen receptor signaling in breast cancer with Drs.
 Robert Bambara and Mesut Muyan at the University of Rochester (NY) and received his PhD in 2004.
 After his postdoctoral training in cancer epigenetics with Dr. Shelley Berger at the Wistar Institute, he joined the Laboratory of Cancer Biology and Genetics as a tenure-track Principal Investigator in 2008.
 Dr. Huang won a NCI Director's Innovation Award (co-recipient) in 2011.
-Dr. Huang received his tenure in 2016.
+Dr. Huang received tenure at NIH in 2016.

 He Y, Zhu W, Shin MH, Gary J, Liu C, Dubois W, Hoover SB, Jiang S, Marrogi E, Mock B, Simpson RM, Huang J. cFOS-SOX9 Axis Reprograms Bone Marrow-Derived Mesenchymal Stem Cells into Chondroblastic Osteosarcoma.
 Stem Cell Reports.
 2017;8(6):1630-1644.

 Shin MH, He Y, Marrogi E, Piperdi S, Ren L, Khanna C, Gorlick R, Liu C, Huang J. A RUNX2-Mediated Epigenetic Regulation of the Survival of p53 Defective Cancer Cells.
 PLoS Genet.
 2016;12(2):e1005884.